-- A Growth Mindset approach to all learning to build resilience, perseverance and self-belief;
+- A Growth Mindset approach to all learning to build resilience, perseverance, self-belief and independent learning skills;

-- Pastoral support and intervention from a Learning Mentor and qualified counsellor with children and their families;
+- Targeted pastoral support and intervention from a Learning Mentor and qualified counsellor with children and their families;

 - Provision of a wide range of extra-curricular learning opportunities, increasingly delivered within the school day;

 - Learning Mentor and trained Forest Schools Leader to provide targeted nurture and pastoral provision for vulnerable pupils;

-- Same day interventions targeted at all children who are at risk of underachieving, including disadvantaged pupils (currently limited due to COVID restrictions).
+- Same day interventions targeted at all children who are at risk of underachieving, including disadvantaged pupils;

 - Targeted 1:1 mentoring led by members of staff to address gaps identified as a result of last year's school closures;